Ananya Joshi

 - Experimental design

-Ananya Joshi is an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine and an affiliate member of the Malone Center for Engineering in Healthcare.
-Broadly interested in computational and data science systems with clinical applications, Joshi researchers computational and generative AI methods and systems for diagnosing, treating, and monitoring mood disorders.
+An affiliate member of the Malone Center for Engineering in Healthcare, Ananya Joshi is an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine with a joint appointment in the Whiting School of Engineering’s Department of Computer Science.
+Broadly interested in computational and data science systems with clinical applications, Joshi researches computational and generative AI methods and systems for diagnosing, treating, and monitoring mood disorders.

 She received her PhD and MS in computer science from Carnegie Mellon University, where she was supported by an NSF Graduate Research Fellowship and developed AI methods for data monitoring.
-She has also spent time as a software engineering and researcher in networked and operating systems, protein folding, and general large language model alignment—work that has been honored with Rising Star distinctions and several Best Paper Awards.
+She has also spent time as a software engineer and researcher on networked and operating systems, protein folding, and general large language model alignment.